how to monetize a blog in 2023

 Common types of products include e-books or video courses.

-Many people think you have to be an expert before you can create your own digital product.
-That’s not necessarily the case.
+Many people think you have to be an expert in a certain area before you can create a digital product.
+But that’s not necessarily the case.

-You simply need to know more about the topic than your audience, and present the information in a clear and actionable way for them.
+You simply need to know more about the topic than your audience and be able to present the information in a clear and actionable way for them.

 Most importantly, you need to identify a pressing pain point among your audience.
 Your digital product will help them solve this.
 Think of it as helping them to make a transformation that will take away their pain point.